This page may contain affiliate links, see our disclaimer here.

 This question and answer for one of our website visitors for their holiday in Crete covers arrival in Heraklion, a backroads drive through Rethymnon and departure via Chania...

-Trip Ideas Guide - you may wish to purchase our e-books which give alternative routes in the west and east of the island.
-Designed for self-driving by car or motorbike, independent travellers can of course amend these routes to suit their own timetable.
+Trip Guide - see our e-books which give alternative routes in the west and east of the island.
+Designed for self-driving by car or motorbike, independent travellers can, of course, amend these routes to suit their own timetable.

 Take a 1 hour flight from Athens to Heraklion with Aegean Airlines or Olympic Air, with many flights available per day.